-Gold Medalists Aly Raisman, Simone Biles Rock Bikini In Sports Illustrated Swimsuit Issue, Celebrate Body Image
+Gold Medalists Aly Raisman, Simone Biles Rock Bikini In ‘Sports Illustrated’ Swimsuit Issue, Celebrate Body Image

 A photo posted by Sports Illustrated Swimsuit (@si_swimsuit) on

 At different points in their lives, Aly and Simone were made to believe their bodies were not appropriate for gymnastics.
 They are both testaments to the fact that things that don’t kill you make you stronger.
 After their dominating performances at the Rio Games, they’ve both made strong cases against doubters and have effectively diffused the arguments.
-The two recently spoke to USA Today’s For the Win about her past struggles with body image.
+The two recently spoke to USA Today‘s For the Win about their past struggles with body image.

 “There was a time when both of us were told our body fat percentage was off.
 I was a lot more self conscious about it when I was younger…it’s something we’ve both worked hard on so it didn’t hold us back.”